nxthdr/risotto/README.md

 Duplicate announcements could, in theory, be handled by the database, but less data manipulation is better.
 Instead, Risotto checks each incoming update against its state.
 If the prefix is already present, the update is discarded.

-For Peer Down notifications, Risotto leverages its state to generate synthetic withdraws for the prefixes announced by the downed peer.
+Missing withdraws are generated synthetically when receiving Peer Down notifications for the prefixes already announced by the downed peer.

 For persistance, Risotto dumps its state at specified interval, and fetches it at startup.
 Risotto is able to infer any missing withdraws that would have occured during downtime, from the initial peer up flow.
 This ensures the database remains accurate, even if the collector is restarted.
 On the other hand, a restart may result in duplicate announcements.
 In other words, Risotto guaranties that the database is always in a consistent state, but may contain some duplicate announcements.